 In most cases of paralysis, head or spinal cord injuries interrupt the signals being sent to and from the brain, which prevents a victim from being able to move and/or feel parts of the body.
 Paralysis can either be partial –where the victim retains some movement or feeling in the affected area – or complete.

-While paralysis can impact just one limb or one side of the body, paraplegia and quadriplegia are most common.
+While paralysis can impact just one limb or one side of the body, paraplegia and quadriplegia are the most common.
 Paraplegia affects both legs and, for some victims, the torso.
 Quadriplegia impacts a victim’s arms and legs, as well as the trunk.

 Some paralysis victims may experience problems with their heart, lungs, bladder, and bowels, as well as blood clots and pressure sores.
 Many victims also suffer from anxiety, depression, and post-traumatic stress disorder.
 A Rapides Parish paralysis injury attorney could help victims pursue compensation for such physical and mental suffering.

-Potential Compensation Available to Victims
+Potential Compensation Available to Victims of Paralysis Injuries

 Where a person either fails to exercise reasonable care or blatantly disregards known risks and causes another’s paralysis, victims in Rapides County may be entitled to compensatory – and in more limited cases, punitive – damages.